nilpay/oss/docs/index.md

 In our API responses, the `data` field will contain different information depending on the context of the API call.
 Here is a breakdown of the possible structures:

 !!! note
-    transaction_id is a system generated id (ksuid) for all of the transactions, whilst UUID is client generated Both can be used efficiently to retrieve a transactions info
+    transaction_id is a system-generated ID (ksuid) for all transactions, while UUID is client-generated.
+    Both can be used efficiently to retrieve a transaction's info.

 ### **Top-up Response Data**

 - **Fields:**
-    - `transaction_id`: Unique identifier for the transaction, generated by nil system.
+    - `transaction_id`: Unique identifier for the transaction, generated by the Nil system.
     - `status`: Status of the transaction (e.g., pending, completed).
     - `amount`: Amount involved in the transaction.
     - `currency`: Currency of the transaction.